 - Boston terrier

-In these dog breeds the skull is shortened and results in distortion of the soft tissues involved in breathing; narrow nostrils, short nasal passage and long soft palate, meaning that as a result your dog is struggling to breathe.
+In these dog breeds the skull is shortened and results in distortion of the soft tissues involved in breathing; narrow nostrila and a long soft palate cause the dog to experience breathing problems.

 There are four main components of this syndrome: